M-Chojnacki6/ADP_project/README.md

 ### Options description

+- -i, --input        Text file with species names or taxonomy id in lines (default: species.txt)
+- -p, --minCons      Minimum support consensus for consensus tree construction; (default: 0.5)
+- -e, --step         Select step, from which you wont to start script -- 0    All steps (default)
+-- 1    start with merging step

 >**DISCLAIMER**: We cannot guarantee that the resulting trees will accurately reflect the true relationships between species, especially if the provided species are distantly related.